Cameras on Ontario 511 come from multiple sources. Therefore, the camera images are not updated at the same intervals or displayed in the same format.

 Remote Northern Airports are located in Ontario's far north, extending from the Manitoba border on the west to Hudson's Bay on the north and to the Quebec border on the east.
 Except for Pickle Lake and Armstrong, these airports serve aboriginal communities, which have no all-weather road access to the rest of Ontario.

-This includes rest areas, picnic parks and scenic lookouts.
+Includes rest areas, picnic parks and scenic lookouts.

 Reported Road Conditions are road and visibility conditions reported by the Ministry of Transportation's maintenance contractors.
 These official reports are generated at minimum, five times a day.